bnoordhuis/uriparser2/README.md

 # uriparser2

-Your one-stop C libray for URI parsing.
+Your one-stop C and C++ libray for URI parsing.

 ## Why?